-Symptomatic response to therapy with famotidine injection does not preclude the pres-ence of gastric malignancy.
+Symptomatic response to therapy with famotidine injection does not preclude the presence of gastric malignancy.

-Patients with Moderate or Severe Renal
+Patients with Moderate or Severe Renal Insufficiency

-Insufficiency Since CNS adverse effects have been reported in patients with moderate and severe renal or lower doses may need to be used in patients with moderate (creatinine clearance <50 mL/min) or severe (creatinine clearance <10 mL/min) renal insufficiency to adjust for the Inger elimination half-life of famotidine.
-(See CLINICAL PHARMACOLOGY IN ADULTS, DOSAGE AND ADMINISTRATION.)
+Since CNS adverse effects have been reported in patients with moderate and severe renal insufficiency, longer intervals between doses or lower doses may need to be used in patients with moderate (creatinine clearance 50 mL/min) or severe (creatinine clearance <10 mL/min) renal insufficiency to adjust for the longer elimination half-life of famotidine (see CLINICAL PHARMACOLOGY IN ADULTS, DOSAGE AND ADMINISTRATION).